Dexter575/Equation-Solving-Genetic-Algorithm/README.md

-# Genetic-Algorithm-for-solving-an-Equation
+# Solving a Linear Equation using Genetic Algorithm (Python)
 I have used Genetic Algorithms for solving Equations.
-This is done using python.

 ## Q: a+2b+3c+4d = 30 using GA find the value of a,b,c and d.

 ### step 1 :initialisation